SHAUN OF THE DEAD

 The entire exercise is made with a good deal of good-natured humour.
 The entire cast play naturalistically and the film comes without the resort to one-liners or obvious gags that any American equivalent might.
 During the last third, the film mounts to a good gut-crunching and splattery climax with the cast holed up in the pub and surrounded by zombies, which shows that Edgar Wright is equally adept with the horror element as he is with the humour.
 There is an amusing montage as the film goes out showing life returned to normal, with the zombies being used as gameshow contestants, service industry slaves and wives appearing on talkshows not wanting to be separated from undead husbands.

 Edgar Wright and Simon Pegg next went onto make Hot Fuzz (2007), a witty satire of tv cop shows.
-Edgar Wright next directed Scott Pilgrim vs. the World (2010), a strange mix of teenage romance and superheroics, and the alien body snatchers comedy The Worlds End (2013).
+Edgar Wright next directed Scott Pilgrim vs. the World (2010), a strange mix of teenage romance and superheroics, the alien body snatchers comedy The Worlds End (2013) and Baby Driver (2017).
 Wright also wrote the screenplay for Steven Spielbergs The Adventures of Tintin (2011), and produced the British alien invasion film Attack the Block (2011) and Ben Wheatleys black comedy Sightseers (2012).
 He was also the original listed director for the Marvel Comics adaptation Ant-Man (2015) but departed over creaive differences and retains co-screenplay credit on the finished film.
 Simon Pegg and co-star Nick Frost subsequently went on to co-write and star in Paul (2011), a comedy wherein two fanboys encounter an alien, while Pegg also wrote and Star Trek: Beyond (2016).